Higher rank stable pairs and virtual localization: Part I (Theory)

-\end{enumerate} \end{theorem*} We show that over $\mathfrak{M}^{(P_{F},r,n)}_{s,\operatorname{FT}}(\tau')$ deforming objects in the derived category leads to a 4-term deformation-obstruction complex of perfect amplitude $[-2,1]$:\\ \begin{theorem*}(Theorem \ref{reldef-f}).
+\item Let $p \in \mathfrak{N}_{\text{FT}}$ be a point represented by the complex with fixed determinant $I^{\bullet}:=\mathcal{O}_{X}(-n)^{\oplus r}\xrightarrow{\phi} F$.
+The following is true: \end{itemize} \end{theorem*} We will then show that over $\mathfrak{N}_{\text{FT}}$, the deformation of the universal object in the derived category induces a 4-term deformation-obstruction complex of perfect amplitude $[-2,1]$: \begin{theorem*}(Theorem \ref{reldef-f}).
 There exists a map in the derived category given by: After suitable truncations, there exists a 4 term complex $\mathbb{E}^{\bullet}$ of locally free sheaves , such that $\mathbb{E}^{\bullet\vee}$ is self-symmetric of amplitude $[-2,1]$ and there exists a map in the derived category: